AdrieanKhisbe/protocall/README.md

 [![Build Status](https://travis-ci.org/krakenjs/shortstop.svg?branch=master)](https://travis-ci.org/krakenjs/shortstop)
 [![codecov](https://codecov.io/gh/krakenjs/shortstop/branch/master/graph/badge.svg)](https://codecov.io/gh/krakenjs/shortstop)

+> Use of _Protocalls_ in your json configuration

 Sometimes JSON just isn't enough for configuration needs.
 Occasionally it would be nice to use arbitrary types as values, but JSON is necessarily a subset of all available JS types. `shortstop` enables the use of protocols and handlers to enable identification and special handling of json values.

+:warning: This is was initially a fork from [shortstop](https://github.com/krakenjs/shortstop)

 ```javascript
 const fs = require('fs');